Playing Music in a Commercial Setting: Licensing, & Legality

 A few critical terms that can help you understand the legal issues involved include the following:

-• Copyright: This is legal ownership of a song’s composition or recording.
+This is legal ownership of a song’s composition or recording.
 Someone can hold the copyright to both aspects or just one part.

-• License: The entity holding the copyright allows another entity to use a song in a limited and specific way.
+The entity holding the copyright allows another entity to use a song in a limited and specific way.

-• Royalty-free: While public domain music is entirely free to use in any application, royalty-free music is not necessarily free of charge.
+While public domain music is entirely free to use in any application, royalty-free music is not necessarily free of charge.
 Many artists release music as royalty-free and require an upfront payment.
 Once you have submitted this reasonable expense, you are allowed to use the song in any manner you want.

-• Creative Commons: This is a new type of intellectual property licensing inspired by creators offering their work for free to their audience online.
+This is a new type of intellectual property licensing inspired by creators offering their work for free to their audience online.
 The Creative Commons license allows the artist to retain intellectual property rights after their work is published while simultaneously specifying free and open use of their work in certain settings.
 Many musicians offer their songs for free to filmmakers, bands, content creators, or brick-and-mortar stores who want to play music.
 Sometimes, the artist specifies that they want credit for their work.

-• Fair use: In some instances, even copyright-protected music can be used in commercial spaces.
+In some instances, even copyright-protected music can be used in commercial spaces.
 These include fair use purposes like research, criticism, teaching, parody, or news reporting.
 However, what is considered fair use depends on the artist or copyright owner, so it may be unclear when certain applications are legal or not.

-• Performing rights organizations: Organizations like BMI, SESAC, ASCAP, and the newer Global Music Rights (GMR) manage catalogs of thousands of songs from thousands of artists.
-Licensing agreements are easy to purchase through their websites.
-Although all these organizations have large catalogs, they do not manage the same artists, so you may find yourself purchasing commercial licenses through more than one of these organizations to get the music you want for your commercial setting.
+Although all these organizations have large catalogs, they do not manage the same artists.
+You may find yourself purchasing commercial licenses through more than one of these organizations to get the music you want for your commercial setting.

-• Online streaming music services: The most famous of the music services are Muzak and DMX.
-These groups work with PROs to get licenses for a wide range of background music — a soundtrack played in spaces where the patrons may not pay attention exclusively to each song.
+Music services like Muzak and DMX work with PROs to get licenses for a wide range of background music — a soundtrack played in spaces where the patrons may not pay attention exclusively to each song.
 Some music services charge a flat monthly subscription fee based on how many commercial spaces are expected to have access to the catalog.
-It is important to note that streaming services, like Pandora or Spotify, have commercial versions that you can subscribe to, but having a standard personal membership does not qualify you to make a playlist and broadcast it in your business

 How to Get a License Step by Step